- Why a “Romantic” Natural History?

 LECTURES, READINGS & PRESENTATIONS:

-“‘Over the Sea to Skye’: Dr. Johnson and Wordsworth on Dun Cann,” Session Walking the Walk: Romantic Writing on the Trail, Modern Language Association (MLA) Meeting, New York, NY, January 2018 (forthcoming), also Session Presider
+“‘Over the Sea to Skye’: Dr. Johnson and Wordsworth on Dun Cann,” Session Walking the Walk: Romantic Writing on the Trail, Modern Language Association (MLA) Meeting, New York, NY, January 2018 (read by a colleague), also Session Presider

 Invitation to be an “Organizing Committee Member for the Pollution Control 2016 conference.”
 Promoting Global Health through Pollution Control & Sustainable Environment, April 25-26, 2016 at Dubai, UAE. (unable to attend because of conflicting activities).